mark-watson/Java-AI-Book/manuscript/preface.md

 -   PowerLoom Reasoning: LGPL
 -   Jena Semantic Web: Apache 2

-TBD: make sure last list is complete
+-   OpenNlp: Apache 2
+-   WordNet: MIT style license ([link to license](https://wordnet.princeton.edu/license-and-commercial-use))
+-   Deep Learning for Java (DL4J): Apache 2

-My desire is for you too be able to use the code examples and data in your projects with no hassles.
+My desire is for you to be able to use the code examples and data in your projects with no hassles.

 ## Acknowledgements